Viewer Rating

 Offbeat Mexican police officer must transport 3 convicts to a trial before a local drug kingpin kills them.

-The film features a cast that reflects its Mexican origin, providing visible diversity without explicit DEI-driven recasting of traditionally white roles.
-Its narrative does not appear to explicitly critique traditional identities or center DEI themes.
+The movie features a cast that reflects natural diversity for its Mexican production context, without explicit DEI-driven recasting of traditionally white roles.
+Its narrative, typical of an action/revenge drama, does not critically portray traditional identities or center on explicit DEI themes.

 The film 'By Fire And Sword' does not appear to incorporate any LGBTQ+ characters or themes within its storyline.
 Its narrative focuses on action and drama without engaging with queer identities or related issues, resulting in no discernible impact on LGBTQ+ representation.